reinout/tools/shell/README.rst

 filefind
 ------------------------------------------------------------------------

-Find filenames in the current directory:
+Find filenames in the current directory.

-- It greps case-insensitive for patial matches, so 'htm' finds 'index.HTML' just fine.
+- It greps case-insensitive for patial matches, so 'htm' finds ``index.HTML`` just fine.

-- It ignores .svn and .hg directories.
+- It ignores ``.svn`` and ``.hg`` directories.

 - It doesn't color code the output to help with emacs integration.

-- It adds :1: so that you can use it in emacs' grep viewer.
+- It adds ``:1:`` so that you can use it in emacs' grep viewer.
 Clicking on it opens that file.

 Source code::